Version approved at AGM 2020

 (vi) Appoint the Captains of the England National, Mackinnon and other teams.

 (vii) Remove the name of any member from the list of members for any reason that they may consider sufficient.
 No member who shall be struck off under this Rule shall have any claim on the Club for any subscription or entrance fees paid.

 (b) Eight members of the Council shall constitute a quorum.

-(d) The day to day management of the Club shall be delegated to an Executive Committee consisting of the President, the Chairman of Council, the Honorary Secretary and the Honorary Treasurer.
-They shall have the power to deal with such administrative matters as may be necessary for the smooth running of the Club within parameters set from time to time by Council, such as the authorisation of expenditure on clubhouse maintenance, licensing issues, Police and Home Office matters, executing decisions taken by Council, maintaining relationships with other organisations, management reporting systems and so on (but this is not an exhaustive or exclusive list).
+(c) The day to day management of the Club shall be delegated to an Executive Committee consisting of the President, the Chairman of Council, the Honorary Secretary and the Honorary Treasurer.
+They shall have the power to deal with such administrative matters as may be necessary for the smooth running of the Club within parameters set from time to time by Council, such as Police and Home Office matters, executing decisions taken by Council, maintaining relationships with other organisations, management reporting systems and so on (but this is not an exhaustive or exclusive list).
 The Executive Committee may co-opt other members of the Club as necessary to assist in fulfilling these tasks.
 The Executive Committee shall not have power to dispose of any assets of the Club or change the Rules of the Club.